Morgan sets new sixes record as England thrash Afghanistan by 150 runs

 Morgan's tally surpassed the record of 16 sixes in an ODI innings previously shared by India's Rohit Sharma, South Africa's AB de Villiers and West Indies' Chris Gayle.

-He broke the record when he launched Gulbadin Naib for a flat straight hit over the Afghanistan captain's head.
+He broke the record when he launched Naib for a flat straight hit over his head.

 But the very next ball saw Morgan hole out off Naib to end a 71-ball innings that also featured four fours.